s3ql/s3ql/rst/backends.rst

 can be an arbitrary prefix that will be prepended to all object names used by S3QL.
 This allows you to store several S3QL file systems in the same bucket.

+The S3 compatible backend accepts the following backend options:

+.. option:: no-ssl

+   Disable encrypted (https) connections and use plain HTTP instead.

+.. option:: ssl-ca-path=<path>

+   Instead of using the system's default certificate store, validate the server certificate against the specified CA certificates. :var:`<path>` may be either a file containing multiple certificates, or a directory containing one certificate per file.

 Local